 The 4 Key Metrics to Track

-Once you check your analytics dashboard, focus on these four core metrics to fine-tune your Instagram strategy.
+Focus on these four core metrics to fine-tune your stories:

-Counts the exact number of unique accounts that viewed your specific update.
+The unique number of individual accounts that viewed your story slide.

 Sticker Taps